 - If you’re building a new house, it will look finished from the outside months before the interior is ready.
 Trim and finish work takes time.
 Lots and lots of time. 😉

-- Like I said in the intro, you’ll always wish something was different.
+- Here’s one of the most important tips for building a new home or planning a remodel, you’ll always wish something was different.
 No space or budget can accommodate every item on a wish list.
 Especially when Pinterest keeps showing you so many amazing ideas you can’t live without.
 You can follow me on Pinterest to see some of my favorite home design ideas.

 - How much maintenance will the materials/appliances your picking require?
 Plan for the amount of maintenance you can handle.
 Example, brick requires very little upkeep, but painted siding needs to be washed and repainted from time to time.
 And a stained front door will require more frequent maintenance than a painted one.
 Paint is more resistant to fading and cracking than paint.
 If you have a stained door, check out my tips for restoring the finish in less than a day.

 - Will you sell in the next 5 years?
 You may want to control the budget a bit more if you won’t see a return on that money in 5 years.